HiddenMaces/RemoteAccessWeb/certs/README.md

 To actually log in:

-1. Copy alice.p12 to the client machine.
+1. Copy johndoe.p12 to the client machine.

 2. Double click the file.

-3. Enter the **Export Password** you created in Step 3.4.
+3. Enter the **Export Password** you created in export to p12 file.

 4. Restart the browser.